September Artist – Lana Del Rey (Part 1)

 - Chemtrails Over the Country Club (2020)

-After that if there’s time I’ll listen to any one-off singles not feature in the albums above.
-I may also try to check out her non-music work if there’s time including films she’s done.
+After that if there’s time I’ll listen to any one-off singles not featured in the albums above.
+I may also try to check out her non-music work if there’s.
 I know she released a book of poetry earlier this year called Violet Bent Backwards Over the Grass, which I may read.

 I am going to try to delve into as many Lana Del Rey songs as I can over the next week and a bit, and go from there.
 See you on the other side.